Trains in Spain

 When traveling in Austria, you must follow these COVID-19 safety rules:

-The information above was last checked on 9/26/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Salzburg from Munich before traveling.
+The information above was last checked on 1/16/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Munich and Salzburg before traveling.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/26/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Munich from Salzburg closer to your date of departure here here.
+Last checked on 1/19/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Munich from Salzburg.

-Some of the Munich train stations to Salzburg you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
-Similarly, some of the arrival train stations in Salzburg include Salzburg Hbf, Salzburg Aigen and Salzburg Aiglhof.
+When taking a train from Munich, you have a couple of train stations you can depart from including München Hbf, München Hackerbrücke and München Marienplatz.
+When you arrive in Salzburg, your train can arrive in train stations including Salzburg Hbf, Salzburg Aigen and Salzburg Aiglhof.

-Passengers booking this route most frequently board their trains from München Hbf and need to travel around 1 mile (s) / 1 km from the city center to get to this train station.
+Passengers booking this route most frequently board their trains from München Hbf and need to travel around 0.8 miles (1.3 km) from the city center to get to this train station.

-Passengers arriving in Salzburg most often arrive at Salzburg Hbf and need to travel around 1 mile (s) / 1 km from this train station to the city center.
+Passengers arriving in Salzburg most often arrive at Salzburg Hbf and need to travel around 0.9 miles (1.5 km) from this train station to the city center.

 Here are some other resources that might have the information you need